What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Experiment

 \subsection{Sanity Checks and Analysis}

-\paragraph{Justification of Intrinsic Baseline.} We define the model's intrinsic capability ($Acc_{\text{wo}}$) as its performance without introducing the tool.
-While one might argue for using $Acc_{\text{schema}}$ (where the schema is provided but execution is forbidden) as the baseline to maintain prompt consistency with RL training, we consider both the provision of the schema and the actual tool execution as integral parts of the tool-induced effects.
-In~\cref{tab:schema_interference_summary}, forcing a schema-only protocol (schema provided but tool execution disallowed) substantially reduces accuracy (5.8\% for Qwen2.5VL and 13.0\% for Qwen3VL), suggesting that this protocol is an unnatural intervention that changes the inference regime.
+\paragraph{Justification of the Tool-free Intrinsic Reference.} Following the operational definition above, $Acc_{\text{wo}}$ measures intrinsic capability through tool-free inference on the same checkpoint.
+While one might argue for using $Acc_{\text{schema}}$ (where the schema is provided but execution is forbidden) as the reference to maintain prompt consistency with RL training, this setting changes the inference protocol by showing the tool schema while artificially preventing execution.
+In~\cref{tab:schema_interference_summary}, forcing this schema-shown-but-execution-forbidden protocol substantially reduces accuracy (5.8\% for Qwen2.5VL and 13.0\% for Qwen3VL), suggesting that it is not a better reference setting.
 Using $Acc_{\text{schema}}$ as the baseline would therefore overstate tool gains by treating recovery from this artificial constraint as improvement.
-Therefore, to strictly measure the net utility, $Acc_{\text{wo}}$ serves as a reasonable reference.
+We further check $Acc_{\text{wo}}$ from the training side by running no-tool RL with the same 200-step pipeline but without tool access during RL training.
+As shown in~\cref{tab:no_tool_rl_reference}, no-tool RL closely tracks the tool-free accuracy of outcome-only tool-RL on both backbones.
+This supports using $Acc_{\text{wo}}$ as a practical intrinsic reference, while not claiming perfect isolation of all tool-independent capability.

 \paragraph{Alignment of Tool Call Gains with Human Logic.} While the metric $P(\checkmark \mid c, \mathcal D_{\text{fail}})$ (in Term 1) captures the contribution of tool calls, it does not reveal whether the underlying mechanism aligns with human logic.
 A statistical gain could arise from explicit alignment (e.g., cropping the target as a human would) or from implicit shortcuts (e.g., latent distribution shifts irrelevant to the visual content).
 We investigate whether the learned tool-use behavior is interpretable and aligned with human expectations.